risvh/miniOneLifeCompile/README.md

 ## TLDR usage

-Get WSL (Windows Subsystem for Linux) by enabling it in "Apps & features".
+Get WSL (Windows Subsystem for Linux) by enabling it in Windows' "Apps & features".

 In the WSL shell run the line below to compile and start the game client: